ProgramminCat/tomato-clock-ng/README.md

   - "startTime": is the exact date and time string in the [ISOString format](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString) of the time the timer started
   - "endTime": is the exact date and time string in the [ISOString format](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString) of the time the timer ended
   - "taskId": (optional) the ID of the task associated with this timer entry
+  - "note": (optional) a text note describing what was accomplished during this session

 ## Task Management